darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 for what was sometimes called Bucklescript and sometimes called ReasonML.
 You may see references to Bucklescript in our codebase (including the prefix "bs").

-Our frontend used an alternate syntax (.ml, as ReScript is based on OCaml and we used OCaml on our backend too).
+Our frontend used an alternate syntax (.TODO, as ReScript is based on OCaml and we used OCaml on our backend too).
 We switched over to .res in 2021 - however, a lot of remnants remain including old comments, and in particular that we primarily used pipe-last instead of pipe-first.